-- > We provide periodic training on diversity and inclusion, including for our senior leaders. - > We offer Employee Network Groups, which are voluntary, employee-led groups formed by people with a common affinity, such as gender, race, sexual orientation, military status or other attributes.
-Each Employee Network Group is sponsored and supported by one or more senior leaders and all groups are open to all employees regardless of the diversity attributes with which they may identify. - Our CEO and leadership team hold regular global town hall meetings, as well as smaller regional or local town halls, to share and hear from our employees across all areas of the Company and geographies. - We conduct periodic employee engagement surveys, the results of which the Board and management use to understand our employees' perspectives, identify areas for additional focus and establish action plans.
-The last employee engagement survey was in 2019, and the next is planned for 2021. - With our continuous improvement mindset, we continually look for ways to advance our diversity and culture of inclusion.
+- > We provide periodic training on diversity and inclusion, including for our senior leaders and executives. - > We offer Employee Network Groups, which are voluntary, employee-led groups formed by people with a common affinity, such as gender, race, sexual orientation, military status or other attributes.
+All Employee Network Groups are open to all colleagues regardless of any diversity attributes with which they may identify. - Our CEO and leadership team hold regular global town hall meetings, as well as smaller regional or local town halls, to share and hear from our colleagues across all areas of the Company and geographies. - > We conduct periodic employee engagement surveys (most recently in 2021), the results of which the Board and management use to understand our colleagues' perspectives, identify areas for additional focus and establish action plans. - > With our continuous improvement mindset, we continually look for ways to advance our culture of diversity, equity and inclusion.

-The Board, with the assistance of its committees, provides oversight of the Company's human capital management strategy and approach, including our diversity and inclusion and talent development programs and policies, and our Board and senior leadership succession planning.
+The Board, with the assistance of its committees, provides oversight of the Company's human capital management strategy and approach, including our diversity, equity and inclusion and talent development programs and policies, and our Board and senior leadership succession planning.
+Information regarding our general approach to human capital management is available in the "Human Capital Management" section of our Form 10-K for the year ended December 31, 2021.

+Our commitment to building a global, diverse, equitable and inclusive culture starts at the top with our Board of Directors, who represent a broad spectrum of backgrounds and perspectives.
 The Board, through its Nominating & Governance Committee, assesses and manages its composition and refreshment, including consideration of a diverse mix of director experiences, skills, qualifications, viewpoints and education, as well as race, ethnicity, gender and global origin.
 (See "Board Composition and Refreshment").
-The Committee also oversees the Company's anti-harassment, corporate social responsibility and sustainability programs.
+We believe that the diversity of our Board enhances our ability to evolve and execute our business strategy and to attract and retain diverse and highly qualified talent, and also fuels our commitment to building a culture of inclusion, and providing our colleagues with equitable access to opportunities.